angusmacdonald/wordbrain-solver/README.md

 1. Presents complete solutions to the entire grid, not just potential solutions for individual words.
 2. Uses a trie to speed up search for valid words through the grid
 3. Uses a word frequency corpus to rank potential solutions
-4. A UI which allows puzzles to be entered and displays the ranked potential solutions.
+4. A UI which:
+	- allows puzzles to be entered
+	- ranks and displays potential solutions
+	- walks through each solution

 ### How does this solve it? ###